ernest-bruce/human-internet/internet_plan/internet_plan.md

 **cognitive·computing** is the practice of integrating learning and reasoning approaches to computing·platforms to create systems capable of reasoning and learning by themselves
 · this is a popular field in many sciences, such as computer·science, neuroscience, and biology

-this section describes how **Peoples•Cloud** leverages cognitive·computing to help people realize their goals by completing simple and boring tasks reliably
+this section describes how **Peoples·Cloud** leverages cognitive·computing to help people realize their goals by completing simple and boring tasks reliably
 &nbsp;

 #### artificial·intelligence